This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(std::is_constructible_v<const int&, Any>); // true

-Why does deleting the default constructor cause issues?
-Remember our initial Point
+Why does it fail if the default constructor is deleted?
+Do you remember our initial Point type?

 };